pingcap/tidb/docs/design/2024-05-10-extension-authentication-plugin.md

 If a user is using an auth plugin, the SQL privilege status in TiDB might not reflect the actual privileges, since there might be an outside system that decides whether the privilege check can actually pass.
 However, this is an intentional behavioral change when the user uses an auth plugin since we are providing users customizations on checks to run.

 The design does not account for implementing the same level of proxy user support as in MySQL auth plugin, since currently TiDB does not support [proxy users](https://dev.mysql.com/doc/extending-mysql/8.0/en/writing-authentication-plugins-proxy-users.html) yet.
 Also existing support for password expiry and validation will not work, as mentioned in the earlier section.

+Users created with auth plugins can only create views with `SQL SECURITY INVOKER` as well due to the missing `tls.ConnectionState` information for the definer at invocation time.

 ## Investigation & Alternatives